webprofusion/certify-docs/docs/commandline.md

 - `certify remove <managed cert id> domain1.test.com;domain2.test.com` : remove one or more certificates from the configuration of a managed certificate.
 If removing a domain will mean there are zero domains remaining on the certificate then the managed certificate will be removed completely.

+### Diagnostics

+- `certify diag` : check existing ssl bindings and managed certificate integrity

+### Managing license activation

+- `certify activate <email> <key>` : activate the license for this instance of Certify The Web.
+Useful for larger scale automated deployments.

+- `certify deactivate <email>` : deactivates the license for this instance of Certify The Web.